Curtains (1983 film): Home media Curtains was first released on VHS by Vestron Video in 1984.

 Throughout the early 2000s, a DVD release for the film never manifested, leading fans to start an online petition for a DVD release.

 The film eventually was released on DVD on October 5, 2010, by Echo Bridge Home Entertainment as part of the Midnight Horror Collection: Bloody Slashers DVD collection, which also includes Secrets of the Clown, Hoboken Hollow, and Room 33, three direct-to-video B-movies from the 2000s.
 This release featured generic cover art and a poor transfer from VHS source material.

 On July 29, 2014, Curtains was released on Blu-ray and DVD by Synapse Films, featuring a new 2K transfer from the original prints, as well as a 5.1 surround sound audio remastering.
-It features a retrospective "Making of" documentary and vintage documentary footage, an audio commentary, and the film's original theatrical trailer.
+It features a retrospective "making of" documentary and vintage documentary footage, an audio commentary, and the film's original theatrical trailer.

+Music

+In August 2022, Waxwork Records released Paul Zaza's original film score via digital download and streaming.
+Waxwork subsequently released a vinyl LP edition in October 2022.